 Professor Binford was appointed to the Willamette University College of Law faculty and became director of Willamette's Clinical Law Program in 2005.
 She immediately reconstructed the law school's experiential offerings in both the Clinical Law Program and the Externship Program.
 She expanded the law school's clinical offerings from one clinic to five, including the International Human Rights Clinic, the Child and Family Advocacy Clinic, the Trusts and Estates Clinic, the Business Law Clinic, and the Law and Government Clinic.

-Professor Binford was recently selected as the Inaugural Fulbright Canada-Norlien Foundation Distinguished Visiting Chair in Brain Science, and Child and Family Health and Wellness at the University of Calgary where she will be conducting research during the fall 2015 semester on the impact of child pornography on victims with an eye toward legal solutions.
-She will return to Willamette in January 2016.
+Professor Binford was recently selected as the Inaugural Fulbright Canada-Norlien Foundation Distinguished Visiting Chair in Brain Science, and Child and Family Health and Wellness at the University of Calgary where she conducted research during the fall 2015 semester on the impact of child pornography on victims with an eye toward legal solutions.
+She returned to Willamette in January 2016.

 In 2012, Professor Binford was selected as a Fulbright Scholar and spent six months in South Africa lecturing and researching children's issues and the advancement of children's rights in Africa.
 She was appointed Visiting Professor of Law at the University of the Western Cape where she co-taught an LLM course on children and the law and collaborated with numerous children's right scholars, advocates and NGOs including the Children's Rights Project, Save the Children, and UNICEF.